Holcomb touts record growth, wants even more

-INDIANAPOLIS — We didn't specifically ask, but Gov. Eric Holcomb wanted to make sure to mention that Indiana saw more than $22 billion in new capital invested into Hoosiers businesses this year.
+INDIANAPOLIS — Gov. Eric Holcomb wanted to make sure to mention that Indiana saw more than $22 billion in new capital invested into Hoosiers businesses this year, he shared in a one-on-one interview on Wednesday.

 That was a new record, crushing the previous record set in 2021 when businesses invested $8.7 billion in the state.